Elon Musk says U.S. SEC is sometimes 'too close' to Wall Street hedge funds

-Autos & TransportationElon Musk says U.S. SEC is sometimes 'too close' to Wall Street hedge funds

-Tesla Inc (TSLA.O) Chief Executive Elon Musk said on Tuesday the U.S. Securities and Exchange Commission was an important watchdog for investors but questioned why it was not more proactive against the growth of listed blank-check companies.
+(Reuters) - Tesla Inc Chief Executive Elon Musk said on Tuesday the U.S. Securities and Exchange Commission was an important watchdog for investors but questioned why it was not more proactive against the growth of listed blank-check companies.

 “They have an important role to play in protecting the public from getting swindled, but are sometimes too close to Wall St hedge funds imo (in my opinion),” Musk said on Twitter.